 Report cards every six weeks

-Results of LEAP and iLEAP tests
+Results of standardized tests as required by TPSS

+Results from other tests administered per grade, such as Benchmarks, Eagle, Star, Accelerated Reader and Math.

-NOTE: The school is not affiliated with the SLU Lab PTA Facebook page.
+NOTE: SLU Lab School is not affiliated with the S.L.U.
+Lab PTA Facebook page.

 CONFERENCES

-Teachers, students, or parents may request a conference at any reasonable time.
+Teachers, students or parents may request a conference at any time.
+Conferences may be scheduled before school, during teacher planning periods or after school.
 If the issue cannot be resolved with the teacher, parents may request a conference with the director and the teacher.

 PARENT TEACHER ASSOCIATION (PTA)

 A list of current officers is on the Lab School Website.
-The objectives of the PTA are:

-To promote the welfare of children and youth in home, school, place of worship, and community;

-To raise the standards of home life;

-To secure adequate laws for the care and protection of children and youth;
+PTA objectives include:

 To bring into closer relation the home and the school, that parents and teachers may cooperate intelligently in the education of children and youth;

 To develop between educators and the general public such united efforts as will secure for all children and youth the highest advantages in physical, mental, social, and spiritual education.

 Parents in the PTA of the Lab School are active, supportive, and enthusiastic, and they can point with pride to many contributions to the school.

-The PTA has a place for everyone who is interested or who wishes to become involved and informed.
+The PTA provides an opportunity for parents who are interested or who wish to become involved and informed.

 NOTE: PTA is always looking for volunteers to assist with the major committees.
 Persons who are interested in serving on one of the committees listed below should contact the president or vice president.
-The phone numbers are listed in school directory.
+The phone numbers are listed in the school directory.

-Candy Committee
+Fundraising Committee

 Music Committee